Vacatures geplaatst door AMOLF

 Work environment

-AMOLF is a part of NWO-I and initiate and performs leading fundamental research on the physics of complex forms of matter, and to create new functional materials, in partnership with academia and industry.
-The institute is located at Amsterdam Science Park and currently employs about 140 researchers and 80 support employees. www.amolf.nl
+AMOLF is a national research institute and is part of NWO-I. Its mission is to initiate and perform leading fundamental research on the physics of complex forms of matter, and to create new functional materials, in partnership with academia and industry.
+The institute is located at Amsterdam Science Park and currently employs about 150 researchers and 80 support employees. www.amolf.nl.

 Working conditions